sueddeutsche/gen-better-polls/README.md

 #### Task: calculations

-`Rscript tasks/scrape-wahlrechtde-umfragen.R` transforms table data in `data/data-input.csv` by our statistical method and stores the following results
+`Rscript tasks/scrape-wahlrechtde-umfragen.R` transforms table data in `data/data-input.csv` and `data/data-latest-average.csv` by our statistical method and stores the following results

-- `data/data-transformed.csv`
+- `data/data-transformed.csv` timebased chart
-- `data/data-latest-average.csv`
+- `data/data-latest-average.csv` current result
-- `data/data-rolling-average.csv`

 #### Task: plot

-In order to visualize the data in `data/data-transformed.csv`, run the script `Rscript tasks/charts.R`.
+In order to visualize the data in `data/data-transformed.csv` and `data/data-latest-average.csv`, run the script `Rscript tasks/charts.R`.
 This will create above images and store them in `data/assets/`.

 ### FAQ